laktak/tome/README.md

 You can also make any document (like this README) into a temporary playbook by using the `<Leader>p` key bindings or enabling `<Enter>` with the `:TomePlayBook` command.

+Note: the $ indicator at the beginning of a line for shell commands (like in some READMEs) will be ignored so you can run the command directly.

 Your shell already has variables so typically you would not need them in Tome.